Transmasculine Guide: Dosing

 | Testosterone Enanthate | 20 mg/week | 50 mg/week | 100 mg/week |

-I usually recommend people start on 50mg/week.
-You can either choose to slowly ramp up your dosage, or you can start at a high dose.
-There is no evidence that either method is clearly better than the other.
+You can either choose to slowly ramp up your dosage, or you can start at a full dose.
+Neither method is necessarily better than the other.

-I would not recommend you go over 100mg/week unless you have obvious signs of insufficient T levels after a year on that dosage (still having menstrual cycles, or a blood test showing inadequate levels).
+It would not be recommend you go over 100mg/week unless you have obvious signs of insufficient T levels after a year on that dosage (still having menstrual cycles, or a blood test showing inadequate levels).
+It is still highly recommended you get blood testing though, as having very high T levels can increase polycythemia risks.

 Keep in mind the low dosage range described above will generally not induce the same extent nor speed of changes as what would be expected at higher dosages.